hchiam/learning-js/README.md

 ### Get code Maintainability Index (MI score)

 The MI combines lines of code, cyclomatic complexity, and the Halstead volume metric (i.e. number of variables, operations, decision paths, and lines of code).
-After you [`npm install -g plato`](https://github.com/es-analysis/plato), you can get the MI score of your code:
+After you [`npm install -g plato` or `yarn global add plato`](https://github.com/es-analysis/plato), you can get the MI score of your code:

 ```bash
 plato -r -d report index.js